 - Sea kraits, and any other species of sea snake

-However, it’s unlikely that your corn snake will want to.
+However, it’s unlikely that your corn snake will want to eat fish.
 There is also a chance that it might give them digestive problems.

 If you do choose to give your corn snake some fish filet, only give them a small piece and see how they react and whether they like it.
-If they do like it, feed it to them occasionally.
+If they do like it, then you can feed it to them occasionally.

 Can Corn Snakes Eat Chicken?

 Corn snakes often attack birds’ nests.
 They’re easy targets.
 Most birds, aside from birds of prey, are small and can’t harm a snake.
-Eggs provide nutrition.
-And not only that but any chicks and hatchlings offer the perfect meal.
+Eggs provide nutrition, but any chicks and hatchlings offer the perfect meal.

 - Corn snakes eat live prey in the wild.
 That being said, this prey may bite or otherwise hurt your snake.
 It’s unlikely that a small, live chick would harm your snake, however, so live or dead food is okay.

 - Whole, adult chickens aren’t typical food for corn snakes.
-However, according to a paper in the Journal of Herpetology, small chicks and hatchlings are prey for many snakes.
-Remember that the meal size should be proportionate to the size and age of your snake.
+However, according to the Journal of Herpetology, small chicks and hatchlings are prey for many snakes.
+The meal size should be proportionate to the size and age of your snake.

 Never feed your snake raw chicken.
-Store-bought chickens can contain salmonella, which will kill them.
-They also wouldn’t want to eat processed chicken, because it would smell completely different from the usual diet of rodents and similar.
+Store-bought chickens can contain salmonella, which will kill corn snakes.
+They also wouldn’t want to eat processed chicken, because it would smell completely different.

 Can Corn Snakes Eat Vegetables?